Are you a self-certified IVD manufacturer?

 With the new Regulation, the definition of ‘in vitro diagnostic medical device‘ has been expanded and IVDs are classified into four risk categories, in line with the categorisation that already exists for other medical devices.
 IVDs will no longer be subjected to the list-based system found in the IVDD, but they are classified into the risk classes developed by the Global Harmonization Task Force (GHTF).

 The IVDs are classified into risk classes A (low risk) to D (high public and high patient risk) after passing through seven classification rules.
-This risk classification will require increased involvement of a Notified Body for the approval of all but Class A devices.
+This risk classification requires increased involvement of a Notified Body for the approval of all but Class A devices.

 LRQA has put together a guide to help manufacturers with self-declared products understand what the changes mean for their organisations.